Vacuuming isn’t the most fun, so do less of it by doing it more efficiently.

 The Hoover Tempo Widepath is a pretty okay vacuum overall.
 Never-the-less, it’s not a vacuum I would recommend for most users.

-For just $25 more you can get the Hoover WindTunnel T-series, which is dramatically better in virtually every category.
-Bumping your budget another $25 is going to be well worth it.
+For just a small bump in price more you can get the Hoover WindTunnel T-series, which is dramatically better in virtually every category.
+Bumping your budget a tad is going to be well worth it.

-If you still feel like you’d rather save $25 and go with the Hoover Tempo, I would only recommend it if you:
+If you still feel like you’d rather save the money and go with the Hoover Tempo, I would only recommend it if you:

 - You don’t have hard surfaces to clean – the Hoover Tempo was awful on hard surfaces.
 If you plan on vacuuming any hard surfaces in your home, pick a different vacuum.

 - Don’t mind a vacuum with a bag – This Hoover does use a bagged dirt / dust collection system.
 Therefore, you will have to be willing to replace the bag instead of simply emptying a dust bin.